Guilherme-CA-Dias/heyarchie-poc/README.md

 ## Todos

-- [ ] Get events working for all apps
 - [ ] Update naming convention from "journal entries" to "general ledger transactions"
 - [ ] Improve TypeScript type safety throughout the codebase